Pixboost/pixboost-js/README.md

 ## Usage

-Library will add <picture> tag to all elements that marked with data-pb-picture attribute.
+Library inserts <picture> tags to all elements that marked with data-pb-picture attribute.
-Picture tag will include images for different CSS breakpoints.
+Picture tag will include sources (images) for different CSS breakpoints.

-For instance, for element below:
+For instance, for this element:

 ```html
 <div data-pb-picture